Professor Emery Berger

 Your first point of contact is the teaching assistant (TA) for your assigned lab section.
 That is, if you have a problem in the course, an assignment, a question about a participation/challenge/lab grade, or a question about the material, you should first approach the TA leading your lab.
 If they are unable to answer your question they will communicate this to the professor and the professor will provide an answer.

-We will be using Piazza for all communication.
+We will be primarily relying on Slack for communication, but we will also have a Piazza site.
 The discussion forum should be your first choice for asking questions as others most certainly have the same question.
 You should check the discussion forum before asking your question to see if the same question has already been posted.
 We will not answer questions that have already been answered in the discussion forum.
 Think before you post.
 We expect you to do a reasonable amount of thinking to try to solve your problems before posting for help.
 Make sure you are articulate and clear with your post (i.e., think before you post).
 You should post questions related to assignments early rather than wait until the last minute.
 Questions that are posted very near an assignment deadline may not be answered.
 Course staff are expected to answer questions Monday through Friday.
 Do not expect prompt answers on Saturday, Sunday, and scheduled holidays and breaks.

-Note: Do not send direct email to course staff unless your discussion section TA allows it or it is an emergency (death or extreme documented illness).
+Note: Do not send direct email to course staff unless your discussion section TA allows it or it is an emergency (e.g., illness).

 The professor is dedicated to establishing a learning environment that promotes diversity of the students, including race, class, culture, religion, gender, sexual identity, and physical ability.
 It is important that this is a safe virtual classroom environment.
 We will practice being generous and respectful members of our classroom and computer science community.
 Anyone noticing discriminatory behavior in this class, or who feels discriminated against, should bring it to the attention of the professor immediately.

-You are expected to attend class and lab regularly, read the assigned readings before class, and participate in class discussions.
+You are expected to attend class and lab regularly, read any assigned readings before class, and participate in class discussions and activities.
 Your participation will be evaluated in a variety of ways.
 This includes any in class activities or activities that may be given during weekly discussion sections.
 You are responsible for maintaining your own schedule and ensuring that you are present during activities.
-Do not ask to makeup missed activities.
+It is generally not possible to makeup missed activities.

 Students who are unable to complete course requirements within the allotted time because of severe medical or personal problems only may request a grade of Incomplete from the instructor of the course.
 Incomplete grades are warranted only if a student is passing the course at the time of the request and if the course requirements can be completed by the end of the following semester.
 Furthermore, an incomplete will be granted if at least 75% of the work has been completed for the course.
 Otherwise, the recommended course of action is to withdraw and retake the course in the future.
 Please see the Academic Regulations Section IV Grading System and Credit Guidelines for further details.